-Osteochondral fractures may appear during a traumatic dislocation of the patella, either on the patella itself or on a femoral condyle.
+Osteochondral fractures may appear during a traumatic patella dislocation at the patella or at the femoral condyle.
 The intraarticular fragment must be removed or fixed.

 Ligament injuries may lead to the avulsion of their bony attachment and require surgical repair.
-Examples are the pre- and retro-spinal bony avulsions of the knee's cruciate ligaments, the insertion of the medial patella-femoral ligament on the medial patella and the tip of the lateral malleolus.
+Examples are the pre- and retro-spinal bony avulsions of the knee's cruciate ligaments, the insertion of the medial patella-femoral ligament on the medial patella, and the tip of the lateral malleolus.